FaceFocusVR/.github/profile/README.md

 # FaceFocusVR

-FaceFocusVR is a project I developed to offer a plug-and-play solution for retrofitting eye and face tracking to existing VR headsets.
+FaceFocusVR is a project I developed to offer a clean plug-and-play solution for retrofitting eye and face tracking to existing VR headsets.

 The project focuses exclusively on the hardware, while the open-source software for eye and face tracking is linked below.